MJKWoolnough/limage/lcolor/README.md

 type AlphaPalette color.Palette
 ```

-AlphaPalette is an extension to the normal color.Palette type
+AlphaPalette is an extension to the normal color.Palette type.

 #### func (AlphaPalette) Convert